arunnbaba/pandas_ui/README.md

 # 90% less working time
 Focus on what you want to do instead of how
 No more digging through StackOverflow
+What would you prefer a dozen of complex python code or few mouse click?.

 # Easy to use
 Quick onboarding with minimal learning curve